History of Boone Hall Plantation and Gardens

 3 Famous Structures at Boone Hall Plantation and Gardens

-The first seedlings of the afore-mentioned Avenue of Oaks were first planted by Captain Thomas Boone, son of Major John and Elizabeth Boone, in 1743.
+The first seedlings of the afore-mentioned famous Avenue of Oaks were first planted by Captain Thomas Boone in 1743.
+He was the son of Major John and Elizabeth Boone.
 The oak allee was not completed until 1843 by the Horlbeck family.
 These live oak trees are huge and cover the entrance down to the front house gates.

-The house which now stands was constructed by Thomas Stone.
+Thomas Stone constructed the still standing house.
 He was a Canadian ambassador that purchased the land in 1935.
 He preferred a “grander style” house to the original home built on the property in the 1700s.
 As such, he constructed the Revival-style house which stands there today.
 Many of the bricks used in the construction of the house were extracted from the Horlbeck brickyard, located on the property.

 5 Shows and Movies Filmed at Boone Hall

 The plantation house cannot be used for filming.
-Yet its surroundings has been used for several movies and series.
+Yet several movies and series have used its surroundings.
 Some notables include:

 - Days of Our Lives